elastos/Elastos.Node/docs/elastos_supernode_usage.md

 Please input a password (ENTER to use a random one)
 ?
 Password:
 ```
-A relative strong password is required to generate the keystore file (the wallet).
+A relatively strong password is required to generate the keystore file (the wallet).
 ```bash
 Generating random password...
 Saving ela keystore password...